pierrelissope/shukascript/README.md

 - **Basic Data Types**: Support for integers, floats, strings, and booleans.
 - **Control Structures**: Support for conditional statements (if) and loops (while).
 - **Custom Functions**: Define and call your own functions.
+- **Bulletins Functions**: Already integrated functions that you can use (random, return, print).
+- **Easy Types**: automatically managed types.. however for the functions return values you have choice between (int, string, float and variant(the best))

 ## Compilation